How to enjoy the new sightseeing train "Hinabi (Yo-tabi)" in North Tohoku

 Observation Room on Car No. 1 (Green Car reserved seat)

-Car No. 1 is a reserved seat in the green car.
+Car 1 is a reserved seat in the green car.
 This car has mainly 4-seat box seats and 2-seat box seats for group travelers.
 There is an observation room at the rear of the driver's cab, which is spacious with seating and sofas.
 Large windows on the sides allow passengers to enjoy the scenery in comfort.

 Car No. 2 [Reserved seat for standard car]